kennbr34/passmanager/README.md

 # PLATFORMS

-The program utilizes OpenSSL and POSIX compliant functions, so it should work on most unix-like systems
+The program utilizes OpenSSL and libcap and should work on any Linux.

 Confirmed Operational On: